James W. Ford: Early life and military career

-Ford returned to an America as a skilled radio operator, but was deemed unemployable because he was Black.
-Ford ended up taking a job as an unskilled laborer at a mattress factory in Chicago.
+Ford returned to America as a skilled radio operator, but was deemed unemployable because he was Black.
+He ended up taking a job as an unskilled laborer at a mattress factory in Chicago.
 Ford landed a job working for the United States Post Office as a parcel post dispatcher, joining the Union of Post Office Workers (UPW Local 1) at that same time.
-Ford became active in his union local, earned the trust of Black and white workers alike, and was elected by them as a delegate to the Chicago Federation of Labor.
+Ford became active in his union local, earned the trust of Black and white workers alike, and was elected by them as a delegate to the Chicago Federation of Labor (CFL).
 In his work with the CFL, Ford fought against segregationist policies pushed by the leadership of various unions.
 The young Ford possessed athletic prowess and was a member of the post office's baseball team.
-It was during his time working at the post office that Ford was drawn to the political message of the CPUSA, particularly its call for self-determination for Black Americans.
-Ford was ultimately fired from his job at the post office due to federal officials fearing his ability to unify Black and white workers along class lines.
+It was during his time working at the post office that Ford was drawn to the political message of the Communist Party USA (CPUSA), particularly its call for self-determination for Black Americans.
+Ford was ultimately fired from his job at the post office due to his left-wing activism, which the party described as federal officials fearing his ability to unify Black and white workers along class lines.

 Political career

 1925–28 Early Involvement

 In 1925, Ford was recruited into the Chicago section of the American Negro Labor Congress (ANLC), established by the Communist Party as a mass organization of Black workers.
 The next year Ford joined the CPUSA.

 In 1928 Ford was sent to the Soviet Union to represent the CPUSA at the 4th World Congress of the Red International of Labor Unions (RILU), which was held in Moscow during March and April.
 He was elected to the RILU Secretariat.
 In the Soviet Union, Ford studied various issues relating to the ethnic peoples that comprised various Republics within the USSR.
 Ford was particularly inspired by the treatment of Jews in the USSR, as opposed to how they had been treated under the Tsar's reign.
 Ford did not immediately return to the United States, instead remaining in Moscow to work on RILU matters as a full-time functionary.

-In August 1928, Ford attended the 6th World Congress of the Communist International on behalf of the CPUSA, where he was elected to the Comintern's Negro Commission.
+In August 1928, Ford attended the 6th World Congress of the Communist International (Comintern) on behalf of the CPUSA, where he was elected to the Comintern's Negro Commission.